 We do not describe the actual logic of the Prediction API in these documents, because that system is constantly being changed and improved.
 Therefore we can’t provide optimization tips that depend on specific implementations of our matching logic, which can change without notice.

 Based on some of the user comments in the Google group for the Prediction API, I would guess that it is one of the more difficult of all Google APIs to understand and use.
 Similarly, it will probably be challenging to get meaningful results.
-A great deal more information is available in the Prediction API developer guide.
-It includes an example (with detailed instructions): An application for movie recommendations.

 Google advises that all the following are prerequisite for using the Prediction API:

 - an active Google Storage account

 - an APIs Console project with both the Google Prediction API and the Google Storage for Developers API activated

 And of course, a Google account!
 See getting started for further details.

 Nor is the Prediction API free of charge indefinitely.
 According to the initial terms, usage is free for all users for the first six months, up to the following limits per project:

 - Predictions: 100 predictions/day

 - Hosted model predictions: Hosted models have a usage limit of 100 predictions/day/user across all models